Finkch/resume/resume.md

 * Designed frontend using CSS and HTML for the [iGEM wiki](https://2022.igem.wiki/ubc-okanagan/).
 * Contributed to the wiki's gold medal win in its category.

 ***

 ## Skills

-* **Programming Languages:** Python, Java, JavaScript, C, Lua, zsh and bash script, minor familiarity with Rust and R
-* **Physics:** Experimental design and execution, handling lab data, problem-solving, simulation, and modeling
-* **Other:** Git and GitHub, Docker, CI/CD, presentation skills, report writing, strong communication, focus
+**Programming Languages:** Python, Java, JavaScript, C, Lua, zsh and bash script, minor familiarity with Rust and R **Physics:** Experimental design and execution, handling lab data, problem-solving, simulation, and modeling **Other:** Git and GitHub, Docker, CI/CD, presentation skills, report writing, strong communication